 Suárez hits 2-run homer in 9th, Reds rally past Cubs 6-5

+CHICAGO (AP) — Steve Cishek missed with his pitch location.
+Eugenio Suárez didn’t miss with his swing.

-CHICAGO (AP) — Eugenio Suárez hit a two-run homer in the ninth inning off Cubs reliever Steve Cishek, rallying the Cincinnati Reds over Chicago 6-5 on Friday.
+Suárez hit a two-run homer in the ninth inning off Cishek, one of the Cubs’ more reliable relievers, to rally the Cincinnati Reds over Chicago 6-5 on Friday.

 Joey Votto drew a leadoff walk from Cishek (1-2) and Suarez hit the next pitch for his 14th home run.